Level/abstract-level/README.md

 #### `iterator.count`

-Read-only getter that indicates how many keys have been yielded so far (by any method) excluding calls that errored or yielded `undefined`.
+Read-only getter that indicates how many entries have been yielded so far (by any method) excluding calls that errored or yielded `undefined`.

 #### `iterator.limit`